 Important Project Updates:

-A Community Workshop was held on September 13th, 2018.
+The City of San Diego held a Community Workshop on September 13th, 2018.
 Alternatives were presented and the community was invited to give input.
-A summary of the alternatives with forms for giving input are here: Mission Blvd Public Spaces and Active Transportation Alternatives and comments can be sent to the project manager at email@example.com.
+On May 30th, 2019 a 2nd Community Workshop presented refined concepts.
+A summary of the presentation and forms for giving input are here: Mission Blvd Public Spaces and Active Transportortation Refined Concepts also contact the project manager at email@example.com.

 How it all Began…